 From September 2019, St Andrew’s Prep moved away from Common Entrance in favour of The Bridge Curriculum which is an exciting new initiative that aims to combine the best bits of the Common Entrance syllabus with the best bits of the National Curriculum and other programmes of study to create a pathway of learning that is exciting, dynamic and more effective in preparing pupils for the demands of GCSE and beyond.

 The curriculum has been carefully coordinated with Heads of Subject at Eastbourne College to provide better progression between Years 7, 8 and 9 and to prevent duplication of topics.
-The current Year 7 children are the first cohort of St Andrew’s pupils who will no longer sit Common Entrance exams; instead, we will monitor children’s progress and maintain academic rigour through a variety of methods.
+St Andrew’s pupils no longer sit Common Entrance exams; instead, we monitor children’s progress and maintain academic rigour through a variety of methods.
 Importantly, the Bridge Curriculum will be benchmarked against the Common Entrance Syllabus to ensure that it does not disadvantage anyone who does not wish to continue into Year 9 at Eastbourne College.
 Quite the opposite in fact.
 The Bridge Curriculum will enable us to give parents, children and future schools a much better idea of where the strengths and weaknesses of each child lie rather than just an end of year exam grade.